-Online Doctorate in Negotiation & Conflict Management Degree Program Ranking Guidelines
+Doctorate in Negotiation and Conflict Management Degree Program Ranking Guidelines

-Online Doctorate in Negotiation & Conflict Management Programs
+Online Doctorate in Negotiation and Conflict Management Programs

 Fort Lauderdale, Florida

-Nova Southeastern University, headquartered in Fort Lauderdale, Florida, offers one of only a few Ph.D. conflict resolution online degrees available in the world.
-The 76-credit program focuses on developing professional leadership skills; promoting understanding and mastery of quantitative and qualitative research analysis; and preparing students to produce high-quality publications.
+Nova Southeastern University offers one of the only Ph.D. conflict resolution online degrees available in the world.
+Nova offers a 76-credit Ph.D. in Conflict Analysis & Resolution program that develops its students’ professional leadership skills.
+Nova’s program also teaches students to understand and master quantitative and qualitative research analysis and then use these skills to produce high-quality publications.